 GEORGE CHRISTOPHER (Ziggy Greaves)

 Popular Scouser, Ziggy Greaves arrived at Grange Hill in 1986 and spent four years there.
 George Christopher who played Ziggy went on to appear in Brookside as Little Jimmy Corkhill.
 George has also appeared in numerous theatre productions, including some that he’s written himself.
-George’s current project is writing a stage version of Papillion, as well as working for a taxi firm.
-He reunited with some of his Grange Hill class mates for Channel 4’s ‘Bring Back Grange Hill’.
+George reunited with some of his Grange Hill class mates for Channel 4’s ‘Bring Back Grange Hill’ and remains good friends with fellow cast member John Alford.

 After three series as troubled teen Ant, Ricky was written out of Grange Hill when his character realised he was no longer a part of the school.
 Ricky had been a successful child actor and model and went on to have one or two minor acting roles after Grange Hill.
 However, Ricky’s big love is music and he decided to pursue a career in music, having 12 top 40 hits under a range of different group names including Space Brothers.
-Ricky then moved into production and songwriting, writing and producing tracks for a range of different artists.
-Now, with two fellow musicians, Ricky has set up his own internet record label called ‘AudioJelly’, which was nominated for a major award just six months after its launch.
+Ricky then moved into production and songwriting, writing and producing tracks for a range of different artists as well as his own.
+Read our exclusive interview with Ricky here.

 Jonathan played Danny Kendall, who, after years of run ins with Mr Bronson, was found dead in the back of his teacher’s stolen car.
 After leaving Grange Hill in 1989, Jonathan trained as a journalist and worked for the Daily Telegraph and AOL as Head of Communications.
 After setting up his own company, he now works for communications giant EE.
 Despite the bad feeling between the characters of Danny and Mr Bronson, Jonathan and Michael Sheard (who played Mr Bronson) got on exceptionally well and remained friends until Michael’s death in 2005.